11divyansh/OxyJen/README.md

 # OxyJen🫧
-OxyJen — The AI Oxygen for Java &amp; JVM.
-Bringing LangGraph-style AI workflows and enterprise tools (Spring, GC, JVM) to the Java ecosystem.

 **OxyJen** is the missing AI framework for Java & JVM enterprises.
 Think of it as *AI Oxygen for Java* — tools and workflows designed for banks, HFTs, and infra-heavy organizations.